 - James Dinn, Vice-President (Newfoundland and Labrador Teachers’ Association)

 - Sam Hammond, Vice-President (The Elementary Teachers’ Federation of Ontario)

 - Clint Johnston, Vice-President (British Columbia Teachers’ Federation)

 - Francine LeBlanc-Lebel, Vice-President (Association des enseignantes et des enseignants franco-ontariens)

 - Bethany MacLeod, Vice-President (Prince Edward Island Teachers’ Federation)

 Prior to his election as president-designate, Ramsankar served five terms as a vice-president of CTF, where he chaired the CTF Advisory Committee on Aboriginal Education.
 In 2013, he was elected president of the ATA following two terms as vice-president.
 Since 1986, he has worked in the field of education and served Alberta teachers, garnering experience as an educator, assistant principal, and leader of teachers’ associations at the local and provincial level.

 While representing teachers across Canada, he continues to focus on developing meaningful relationships among teachers, education leaders and colleagues from the provincial, national and international education community.

-Founded in 1920, CTF is a national alliance of provincial and territorial Member organizations that represent over 232,000 teachers across Canada.
-CTF is also an affiliate of the 32-million member Education International. @CanTeachersFed
+Founded in 1920, the Canadian Teachers’ Federation is a national alliance of provincial and territorial Member organizations that represent over 232,000 teachers across Canada.
+CTF is also a member of Education International. @CanTeachersFed and @EnseigneCanada